Dr. T & the Women: Plot

 While Marilyn is on his examining table for the first time, she surmises her condition is caused by the stress of being the maid of honor for her friend Dee Dee.
 Dr. T realizes she is Dee Dee's lover and becomes embarrassed mid-examination, asking the nurse to finish.

-Dr. T's loyal secretary Carolyn has romantic feelings for him, which are not mutual: in a farcical scene at the workday end, she locks the office door and gives him a shoulder-massage from behind his chair, secretly disrobing while emphasizing his need for a loving wife.
-Refreshed but unaware of her intentions, he goes to the coat closet, turns and finds she has vanished.
+Dr. T's loyal secretary Carolyn has romantic feelings for him, which are not mutual: in a farcical scene at the workday end, she locks the office door and gives him a shoulder massage from behind his chair, secretly disrobing while emphasizing his need for a loving wife.
+Refreshed but unaware of her intentions, he goes to the coat closet, turns, and finds she has vanished.
 From under the desk, she says he never empties his trash baskets.
 Approaching the desk he glimpses her state of undress and quickly leaves.

 Meanwhile, Dr. T's alcoholic sister-in-law, Peggy, unintentionally meddles in every situation she stumbles into.
 She is currently divorced and has moved into his house with her three daughters.

-At his golf club, Bree, a golf pro, gets accidentally soaked by the automatic sprinklers and he offers a towel and his dry golf cart and they decide to play the round together.
+At his golf club, Bree, a golf pro, gets accidentally soaked by the automatic sprinklers.
+He offers a towel and his dry golf cart and they decide to play the round together.
 Accepting his offer for dinner, she says she knows a better place than his suggested restaurant, next they're taking grocery bags into her condo.
 She moves quickly and gracefully turning on the stereo music by Lyle Lovett, the grill on the balcony, putting steak on, going upstairs, into one room, then walking nude across the balcony to the shower.
 After dinner, she takes a bottle of wine upstairs, briefly hesitating he follows her and they become lovers.
 She provides friendship and comfort in his difficult office and personal life.